logo

 Add a comment

-Antiques center with two bookrooms.
-Tony Sloggett has a general stock but specialises in 20th Century firsts, art and children's.
+Antiques centre with two bookrooms.
+Ed Bailey is a general dealer, but has large stocks of Observer and Ladybird books.
 Austin Sherlaw-Johnson specialises in music books and scores.

 (Includes) ... a genuine secondhand bookshop with a large music stock.
 Roger Allen